johntrogan/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 We recommend you use [this evaluation PowerShell script](https://aka.ms/wdeppscript) to configure these features, but you can individually enable each feature with the cmdlets described in the rest of this document.

-See the following product documentation libraries for more information about our EPP products:
+For more information about our EPP products, see the following product documentation libraries:

 - [Microsoft Defender Antivirus](https://aka.ms/wdavdocs)
 - [Microsoft Defender Exploit Guard](https://aka.ms/wdegdocs)